 Thiel College’s summer courses offer the same high-quality instruction and academic performance of regular academic year courses, but are smaller, less formal and encourage interaction between students and faculty.
 Students also have access to all academic and recreational services.

 Summer courses are appropriate for Thiel undergraduates, students from other colleges and universities, college-bound high school students or those with a bachelor's degree, looking to delve deeply into an academic topic or earn college credit.
 Students taking course work to meet graduation requirements should seek approval from their departmental advisor.
 Independent study is permitted and encouraged.

 Thiel College reserves the right to cancel classes with fewer than five students enrolled, unless the instructor offering the course is willing to teach the course.

-Online classes begin in May and end in July.
+Online classes begin in May and end in early August.
 Please refer to the schedule of classes for the actual date of each online class.

 Students registering for online courses must have access to a reliable internet connection – DSL or cable is highly recommended.

 Due to the condensed term and an accelerated pace, 8 credit hours is considered to be a full load.
 A four to six credit hour load is more realistic for many students.